Bottleneck teardowns, honest tool reviews, and operator POV on running a small business better.

 The first conversation is free.
 Bring your biggest operational frustration.
 We'll tell you whether we're a fit, what an engagement would look like, and what it would cost.
 No selling.
 No pitch.
 Just a diagnostic conversation with the operator who'd be doing the work.

-Takes about two minutes.
+Takes about 3 minutes.
 Helps us prepare and confirm we can actually help.

 We confirm within one business day.
 Scheduled within the week.